thyraxx/LostRuinsMod/README.md

 - BepInEx v5.x.x

 ## Install
-Extract [BepInEx](https://github.com/BepInEx/BepInEx/releases) into the the LostRuins folder where the LostRuins.exe is located.
+Extract [BepInEx 5](https://github.com/BepInEx/BepInEx/releases) into the the LostRuins folder where the LostRuins.exe is located.

 **e.g**: (C:\Program Files (x86)\Steam\steamapps\common\LostRuins)
 Download and drop the dll you can download [here](https://github.com/thyraxx/LostRuinsMod/releases/latest) into **/BepInEx/plugins** folder.